TannerOlstad/nhl_data_elt/README.md

 I have also included the output datasets (Which were uploading to a MySql server) as csvs if one is inclined to look at the data.

+The code in which I preformed the data ETL, can be found in NHL_etl.py

 -----------------------------------

 ## Conclusion